PatrickRoethe/css-framework-prosjekt/README.md

 # README - SosialApp

 ## Overview
 SosialApp is a simple social media platform where users can log in, view posts from other users, and explore their profile.
 The app consists of three main pages: authentication (login), feed, and user profile.
-While there is a form for creating posts, no functionality exists to store or retrieve them since there is no backend or API integration.
+While there is a form for creating posts, no functionality exists to store or retrieve data since there is no backend or API integration.
+Same goes for other functions, and pages like profile/feed.

 ## Technologies Used
 - **Bootstrap**: A framework for responsive web design and UI components.